3 App Deep Linking Tactics to Increase Conversions

 But then, users search for these terms on search engines too.

 In April this year, Google announced that content from apps will start showing up in mobile search results on Android.
+It doesn’t make sense for the users who are following a link for specific content to land up on your app’s homepage as a result of clicking on the link.
 Links from specific spaces within the apps will appear in search results whether or not you already have the app installed and users will be taken directly to the right place in the app.

 So what happens when I search for an item on Google?
 For example, I searched for ‘Halloween Costumes’ on Google, and this was the first result: